flashbots/mev-research/FRPs/frq-4.md

 * Develop early thoughts around mempool auction theory
 * In the current POC version, the bundle auction favors small bundles.
 What is the full impact othis design?

-**Proposed Approach:**
-</br> Looking at the assumptions of existing techniques might disqualify subsets of them, for example the auctions where there is a no-collusion assumption from the auctioneer.
-</br> It might be helpful to try to enumerate the assumptions that we can make for bidders in our context.
-Things such as budget constraints, participation in repeated games.
-I arrived at this paper from another RTB paper I was reading: http://wnzhang.net/share/rtb-papers/repeat-auction.pdf.
-It introduces this idea of Fluid Mean Field Equilibrium, which is a computationally feasible alternative to Bayesian equilibrium, for repeated auctions.
-It also makes some specific assumptions about bidders valuing each auction equally and their budget constraints.
-It think it could be promising direction.

 **Resources:**
 * https://arxiv.org/pdf/1901.06830.pdf